ro-rok/CineTracker/README.md

 ### Review Submission

-Users can submit reviews for movies on the Movie Website.
+Users can submit reviews for movies on the CineTracker.

 #### - Submit Review Page